gapost/rls/README.md

 of the regressors by calculating the correct parameters.
 Changing the forgetting factor changes how much the algorithm takes into account past values of the output.

+The code supports 3 type of estimators:
+1) A general exponential estimator where the input are the regressors and the data
+2) An exponential polynomial estimator where the regressors are calculated from the iterations of the class
+3) A rectangular window estimator where only the N points are taken into account